Skip to content

 The findings have been published in the PLOS Medicine.

-Responses to the COVID-19 vaccine in Greater Manchester and the role of the voluntary sector in supporting the pandemic response to and vaccination programme
+Responses to the COVID-19 vaccine in Greater Manchester and the role of the voluntary sector in supporting the pandemic response and vaccination programme

-Alongside this, in partnership with an Advisory Group set up with public contributors from the NIHR ARC-GM and Health Innovation Manchester Public and Community Involvement and Engagement (PCIE) Panel and Forum, we developed a qualitative research community to better understand the experiences of groups that have been adversely effected by the pandemic in Greater Manchester.
+Alongside the quantitative analysis, in partnership with an Advisory Group set up with public contributors from the NIHR ARC-GM and Health Innovation Manchester Public and Community Involvement and Engagement (PCIE) Panel and Forum, we developed a qualitative research community to better understand the experiences of groups that have been adversely effected by the pandemic in Greater Manchester.
 Interview and focus groups were held with members of diverse communities, community leaders and community organisations, as well as key stakeholders from local government and the NHS.
 The findings of the study have been published in BMC Health Services Research and BMC Public Health

 The qualitative work sought to answer the following research questions: